-The Community festivals grant fund is to provide monetary aid for events and festivals which can demonstrate a positive social impact within the Borough of Ards and North Down.

-The aims of the grant fund are :
+All Community festival grants are to provide monetary aid for community led festivals which can demonstrate a positive social impact within the Borough of Ards and North Down.
+The aims of the grant fund are:

 Create a positive and measurable impact on the local community and/or economy.
 Promote of a positive image of the Borough